Audrey McElmury: Cycling career

-McElmury rode the world championship in Rome in 1968 and finished fifth in a race that ended in a sprint.
+McElmury rode the world championship in Imola in 1968 and finished fifth in a race that ended in a sprint.
 She was picked again for the championship in Czechoslovakia the following year.
 The American cycling federation did not have the money to pay all the fares for the three women.
 It cost her $10,000 with fares, lodging and meals.
 Writers Alice Kovler and James McCullagh said: "The argument against funding women was based essentially on the fact that there were so few of them competing, and the dues paid by these [to the national federation] amounted to very little.

 The races were held on the anniversary of the Soviet Union's occupation of the country after the Prague Spring.
 The cycling historian Peter Nye wrote:

 Tanks were everywhere, up and down every street, and soldiers were armed with machine guns.
 The Czechs were anti-communist and pro-American.; they cheered the U.S. riders wildly in the races and booed the Russians.
 When the Russians won, the Czechs even walked out of the medal ceremonies.

 McElmury rode both track and road.
 She came seventh in the 3,000m pursuit race, then later rode the 62 km road race on her own road bike that was made by Johnny Berry in Manchester, UK.
 She said:

 McElmury regained the field on the last lap and then went clear again on the hill.
 She finished 1m 10s ahead of a British rider, Bernadette Swinnerton.
 Her victory was so unexpected that the award ceremony was delayed half an hour while officials searched for a recording of the American national anthem.

 When McElmury returned to the USA, a local television reporter wanted to know less about her world championship than the anniversary of the Russian invasion.
 Other coverage was also scant.
 In France, Miroir du Cyclisme predicted a rise in the prominence of American women cyclists with a cartoon that changed the graffiti "US go home!" to "US go femme!"